The UK can lead the way in space AI and robotics technology

 With Brexit looming large over the UK space sector, a world-leading expert in space-focused artificial intelligence and robotics has set out a strong vision for how the UK can lead the way in space AI and robotics technology.

-Professor Yang Gao, Director of the Future AI and Robotics for Space (FAIR-SPACE) Hub led by the University of Surrey, says the UK has the research expertise and know-how to help lead the development of future space AI robotics that could be used to build giant space telescopes, autonomous vehicles that could explore on the rough terrain of Mars and other planets, and machines that could be used to mine minerals on asteroids.
+Professor Yang Gao, Professor of Space Autonomous Systems, says the UK has the research expertise and know-how to help lead the development of future space AI robotics that could be used to build giant space telescopes, autonomous vehicles that could explore on the rough terrain of Mars and other planets, and machines that could be used to mine minerals on asteroids.

 Professor Gao said: “Artificial intelligence and autonomous machines in space were imaginatively featured 50 years ago in science fiction film 2001: A Space Odyssey, which has been inspirational to human society since then.
 Today AI robotics are real-world technologies and can be used to unlock the potential of human space exploration and the advancement of our interests beyond our home planet.

 “We cannot ignore pressures such as Brexit, but since the creation of the FAIR-SPACE Hub and looking around at the space sector in the United Kingdom, I am convinced that we have the knowledge to lead development of these cutting-edge technologies and move closer to the goal of space exploration.”

 The FAIR-SPACE Hub was created in November 2017, funded through a £6.9m research grant from the Engineering and Physical Sciences Research Council (EPSRC) and the UK Space Agency (UKSA), boosted by a further £7.5m match funding from the industrial sector and a £15m business development fund.